uqlibrary/technology-training/Python/revamp/fundamentals.md

 Lists are very flexible as they can contain any number of items, and any type of data.
 You can even nest lists inside a list, which makes for a very flexible data type.

-Operators give different results depending on types.
-For example, we can use the `*` and `+` operators to repeat and append strings and lists:
+Operations on sequences are a bit different to numbers.
+We can still use `+` and `*`, but they will concatenate (append) and duplicate, rather than perform arithmetic.

 ```python
 sentence + ' How are you?'